-We have sold our products principally through a direct sales force and, in some markets, through or with the assistance of distributors and resellers, such as IBIL (Malaysia), Nissho Electronics Corporation (Japan), Sumitomo Corporation (Japan) and ECI (Israel).
-For geographic information, including tangible long-lived assets and revenue, please see our consolidated financial statements included in this Annual Report on Form 10-K, including Notes 7 and 18 thereto.
-We intend to establish additional relationships with selected original equipment manufacturers and other marketing partners in order to serve particular markets or geographies and provide our customers with opportunities to purchase our products in combination with related services and products.
+Historically, we have sold our products principally through a direct sales force and, in some markets, through or with the assistance of distributors and resellers, such as AT&T, Arrow S3, Dimension Data, ScanSource, TSG, Verizon, Westcon, IBIL (Malaysia), Nissho Electronics Corporation (Japan), Sumitomo Corporation (Japan) and ECI (Israel).
+In 2012, through Sonus Partner Assure, we established additional relationships with selected original equipment manufacturers and marketing channel partners in order to serve particular markets and provide our customers with opportunities to purchase our products in combination with related services and products.

-At December 31, 2011, our sales and marketing organization consisted of 172 employees located in sales and support offices in the United States and around the world.
+At December 31, 2012, our sales and marketing organization consisted of 206 employees located in sales and support offices in the United States and around the world.

-Research and Development
+Product Research and Development

 We believe that strong product development capabilities are essential to our strategy of enhancing our core technology, developing additional applications, incorporating that technology into new products and maintaining comprehensive product and service offerings.
 Our research and development process leverages innovative technology in response to market data and customer feedback.
-In 2010, we developed and introduced differentiated products to address market and customer needs, including the launch in May 2010 of our NBS5200 Network Border Switch as the first product on our next-generation ConnexIP platform.
-In 2011, we significantly increased our product testing as part of our expanded quality initiatives.
-We also expanded our policy solutions, building on our industry-leading PSX product.
-In 2012, we plan to build on our next-generation ConnexIP platform, with a strong focus on customer needs, quality and further diversification of our SBC and Policy solutions.
+In 2012, we introduced differentiated products to address market and customer needs, including the Sonus SBC 5100 Session Border Controller.
+In addition, we completed the acquisition of Network Equipment Technologies, Inc. (NET) and have incorporated their SBC products into our product SBC portfolio as the Sonus SBC 1000, the Sonus SBC 2000 and the SBC VX (a hybrid solution).